Chapter 2: “You’re Still a Kid, Kid”

 “There’s no need for that, kid.
 This isn’t Celadon City where the girls are expected to walk with ‘chivalrous’ men.
 It can’t be helped if you don’t want to listen to me anyway.
 The truth is I know nothing of the Emolga, its trainer, or the collar around its neck.
 I wish you the best, Prof. Ginkgo.”

-She stood up from her seat, turned away from me and walked away from the courtyard.
-I was still angry and frustrated at her, but I could still manage to hear her with her back turned to me.
+She stood up from her seat, turned away from me and made her way toward the exit.
+I was still angry and frustrated at her, and yet she stopped, her back turned, and spoke an earshot away from me.

-“I hope someday you will learn to trust humanity once again,” she said.
+“I hope someday you will learn to trust humanity again, Professor,” she said.
 “After all, humanity hasn’t given up on you.”